Extended-Thunder/send-later/index.md

 There are some preferences which do not have corresponding UI elements in the options dialog.
 Also, there are occasions where you just need fine-grained control over your preferences.
-The advanced configuration editor allows you to modify all of Send Later's preferences by hand, using text input.
+The advanced configuration editor allows you to modify all of Send Later's preferences manually, using JSON-formatted input.
-The format is basic JSON, and the interface is relatively self explanatory, but I highly recommend avoiding this feature unless you know what you're doing.
+Hopefully the interface is pretty self explanatory, but I highly recommend avoiding this feature unless you know what you're doing.

 ### Console log level

 Controls how much detail you want to see in the debug console.
 Setting this to "Debug", "Trace", or "All" will make Send Later very chatty, and can actually start to slow down Thunderbird over time as the debug log gets very long.
-I recommend leaving this on the default "Info" level unless you need to track down the source of a bug.
+I recommend leaving this on the default "Info" level unless you need to investigate the source of a bug.

 ### Reset preferences